 The NRES reset output pin is an open-drain output and switches to low during a VCC undervoltage event or a watchdog timing window failure.
 Please note the reset hold time of typically 4ms has disappeared after the undervoltage condition.
 The PB6/reset input pin already has a pull-up resistor included with resistance between $30k\Omega$ and $60k\Omega$.
-The NRES output pin of the LIN SBC is connected by default to the PB6 input pin of the microcontroller at the PC Interface board.
+The NRES output pin of the LIN SBC is connected by default to the PB6 input pin of the microcontroller.
 The NRES pin can be connected to the reset pin of the microcontroller via the JP2 jumper (PC interface board).
-An additional $10k\Omega$ pull-up resistor is included on the development board to have a defined value of the NRES output in case the PJ2 is left open.
+For normal operation this jumper has to be set so that a reset signal generated from the LIN SBC resets the microcontroller.
+Removing this jumper would lead to an undefined value at the NRES output pin.
+An additional $10k\Omega$ pull-up resistor is included on the development board.

-Because the NRES output is an open-drain output, it is not necessary to remove the J2 jumper (only if placed on position 1 and 2) during programming or debugging of the microcontroller.
+As the NRES output is an open-drain output it is not necessary to remove the jumper J2 (only if placed on position 1 and 2) during programming or debugging of the microcontroller device.